 - March 2019, California Governor Gavin Newsom made history, signing an executive order placing a moratorium on the death penalty in California, which has the largest number of people - 737 - on death row in the country.

 - October 2018, the Washington State Supreme Court unanimously declared the state’s death penalty unconstitutional, making it the 20th state to abolish the death penalty.

 - February 2017, the Supreme Court reversed a death sentence for a man in Texas.
 The Supreme Court found that when race was infused into the proceedings it acknowledged that a capital sentence could not be enforced due to flawed testimony.
 Read the decision here.

 State Death Penalty Reform

 Twenty-three states and Washington, D.C. have abolished the death penalty, while an additional four states have a governor-issued moratorium.
-View NACDL’s legislative report below to review legislation currently under consideration.
-Also, consider joining NACDL’s State Criminal Justice Network (SCJN) to exchange information, share resources, and develop strategies for repealing the death penalty and enacting other pressing reforms.
+NACDL has engaged in state legislative efforts across the country to abolish the death penalty.
+Consider joining NACDL’s State Criminal Justice Network (SCJN) to exchange information, share resources, and develop strategies for repealing the death penalty and enacting other pressing reforms.

 State Criminal Justice Network